 How To Design Your Sunday Reset Routine

-You can do a Sunday reset without avocado toast and restocking your pantry with oat milk and chia seeds.
+You can do a Sunday reset without avocado toast and restocking your pantry with oat milk, chia seeds, and hyaluronic acid supplements.
 This day should be all about tuning in to what you need, not just what looks cool on social media.
 In other words: If you could design your own perfect day (within reason), what would it look like?
 Whatever your vision is, our go-to formula for a replenishing Sunday reset may help you get there.

 Take a moment and look around.
 Today is the perfect opportunity to reflect on your past week and figure out what you’d like to prioritize for the next one.
 Is your home a mess?
 Make it a priority to do a big clean today and tidy up for 10 minutes every day next week to maintain a general sense of order.
 Did you eat out a lot?
 Research some recipes and go grocery shopping today so you can cook at home over the next few days.
 Didn’t have a chance to move your body all week?
-Sign up for a workout class or make plans with a friend to go for a walk or run (psst—we recently reviewed the best running apps if that’s part of your ideal Sunday).
+Sign up for a workout class or make plans with a friend to go for a walk or run.

 Write a to-do list, journal, or plan out what you want to accomplish today and in the upcoming week.
 Don’t overwhelm yourself!
 The last thing you want is to go into the new week feeling exhausted or stressed by the tasks you’ve set for yourself that you don’t end up doing any of them.